madlambda/nash/README.md

 The specification isn't complete yet, but can be found [here](https://github.com/tiago4orion/nash/blob/master/spec.ebnf).
 The file `spec_test.go` makes sure it is sane.

+# Security

+The PID 1 of every namespace created by `nash` is a nash rpc server.
+It allows the parent namespace (the script that creates the namespace) to issue commands inside the child namespace.
+Today the communication is done via unix socket and it's not secure yet.

 # Want to contribute?